rikunert/rikunert.github.io/_posts/2019-07-10-working_hours.md

 I would consider 5% extra hours more or less normal.
 That would come down to two hours in a forty hour week.

 It is difficult to discern a clear development in extra hours during the one and a half years.
-The LOESS-fit even slightly increases during the end of my employment even though at the point it was clear I'd leave.
+The LOESS-fit even slightly increases during the end of my employment even though at that point it was clear I'd leave.

 ## A potential extra hour compensation scheme